Foster Child Adoption in Alabama

 Seek the Advice & Counsel of an Experienced Alabama Adoption Attorney

-At Hawkins Law LLC, we have extensive experience guiding clients through the adoption process, identifying state and federal support that may be available to adopting families.
-If you are a foster parent considering adoption, or if you have questions about adopting a child in Alabama, please contact Lana Hawkins at Hawkins Law LLC to speak with an experienced family law and adoption attorney.
+At The Hawkins Law Firm, we have extensive experience guiding clients through the adoption process, identifying state and federal support that may be available to adopting families.
+If you are a foster parent considering adoption, or if you have questions about adopting a child in Alabama, please contact Lana Hawkins at The Hawkins Law Firm to speak with an experienced family law and adoption attorney.